 Simple or Radical Trachelectomy

-If you have small tumors and are in the early stages of cervical cancer, your doctor might suggest one of these procedures.
+if you are interested in preserving your fertility, and you have small tumors and are in the early stages of cervical cancer, your doctor might suggest one of these procedures.
 Both remove most or all of the cervix -- a lot more than with a cone biopsy.
 The "radical" version may also involve taking out some of the surrounding tissue, some of your upper vagina, and nearby lymph nodes.

 As with conization, you should wait 6 to 12 months to conceive after getting a trachelotomy.
 After that time, there's a good chance you'll be able to conceive and carry a pregnancy to term.
 Your chances of carrying a pregnancy to term are as high as 70%.
 Your pregnancy will still be considered high-risk, though, and you will need to have your baby by C-section.